akka/akka/akka-docs/src/main/paradox/stream/operators/Source/cycle.md

 ## Description

 Stream iterator in cycled manner.
-Internally a new iterator is being created to cycle the one provided via argument meaning when the original iterator runs out of elements process will start all over again from the beginning of the iterator provided by the evaluation of provided parameter.
+Internally a new iterator is being created to cycle the one provided via argument meaning when the original iterator runs out of elements to process it will start all over again from the beginning of the iterator provided by the evaluation of provided parameter.
 If the method argument provides an empty iterator the stream will be terminated with an exception.